The Needles

-The Needles is a row of three stacks of chalk that rise about 30 m out of the sea off the western extremity of the Isle of Wight in the English Channel, United Kingdom, close to Alum Bay and Scratchell's Bay, and part of Totland, the westernmost civil parish of the Isle of Wight.
+The Needles are a row of three stacks of chalk that rise about 30 m out of the sea off the western extremity of the Isle of Wight in the English Channel, United Kingdom, close to Alum Bay and Scratchell's Bay, and part of Totland, the westernmost civil parish of the Isle of Wight.
 The Needles Lighthouse stands at the outer, western end of the formation.
 Built in 1859, it has been automated since 1994.
 The waters and adjoining seabed form part of the Needles Marine Conservation Zone and the Needles along with the shore and heath above are part of the Headon Warren and West High Down Site of Special Scientific Interest.

 The formation takes its name from a fourth needle-shaped pillar called Lot's wife, which collapsed in a storm in 1764.
 The remaining rocks are not at all needle-like, but the name has stuck.

 The Needles were featured on the BBC Two TV programme Seven Natural Wonders (2005) as one of the wonders of Southern England.

 During Storm Eunice on 18 February 2022, the highest recorded wind gust in England was provisionally recorded at The Needles, at 122 mph.

 LB&SCR H2 class 4-4-2 no. 423 (later no. B423 and 2423) was named The Needles after this landmark.

 Tourism

 The Needles lie just to the southwest of Alum Bay, and are a tourist draw.
-Scenic boat trips operate from Alum Bay that offer close-up views of the Needles.
-The rocks and lighthouse have become icons of the Isle of Wight, often photographed by visitors, and are featured on many of the souvenirs sold throughout the island.
+Scenic boat trips operate from Alum Bay that offer close-up views of the Needles and the lighthouse.
+They have become icons of the Isle of Wight, often photographed by visitors, and are featured on many of the souvenirs sold throughout the island.

 The main tourist attractions of the headland itself are the two gun batteries, the experimental rocket testing station, and the four coastguard cottages owned by the National Trust.
 A branch of the National Coastwatch Institution is also based at the Needles, sited near the New Battery and Rocket Testing Site on High Down.
 The Needles – Landmark Attraction (previously known as The Needles Pleasure Park) situated at the top of the cliff at Alum Bay is a small amusement park.
 A chairlift operates between the park and the beach.